 The benefit of opting for a separate set of speakers is the upgraded sound quality they can provide compared to the standard audio you'd typically find built into your monitor.

-Whilst using devices like a set of the best noise cancelling headphones under 100 can also deliver better sound quality for less, not everyone likes the feeling of wearing headphones whilst at their PC, especially for a long period of time.
+Whilst using devices like a set of the best noise cancelling headphones under 100 can also deliver better sound quality for less, not everyone likes the feeling of wearing headphones, especially for a long period of time.